fauna/fauna-shell/README.md

   $ fauna default-endpoint ENDPOINT_ALIAS

 ARGUMENTS
-  ENDPOINT_ALIAS  FaunaDB server endpoint alias
+  ENDPOINT_ALIAS  Fauna server endpoint alias

 DESCRIPTION
   Sets an endpoint as the default one